rizkyrautra/sportsanalytics/README.md

 * <a href="https://github.com/rizkyrautra/footballanalytics/blob/main/Pekan%20Olahraga%20Nasional%20-%20Daftar%20Juara%201948-2021.csv">List of PON Champions 1948-2021</a>

-  <i>Note: PON Edisi VI pada 1965 gagal karena terjadi peristiwa gerakan 30 September 1965</i>
+  <i>Note: PON Edition VI in 1965 failed due to the events of the 30 September 1965 movement</i>

 **Olimpiade**